Phanatic/phanatic.github.io/resume.md

 ---

-Hi, I'm a Software Engineer at PostHog.
+Hi, I'm a Software Engineer at Supernormal.

-For over 20 years, I've been a software engineer/architect for cloud services used by millions of developers.
+For over 23 years, I've been a software engineer/architect for cloud services used by millions of developers.

 More recently, if you’ve:
 1. Pushed/Pulled a package from GitHub